Understanding MA Probate Records (1635-2025)

 What are the associated fees?

 Database access at AmericanAncestors.org and FamilySearch.org is free with registration.
-Courthouse fees for certified copies typically range from $10-$30 per document.
-Our research service fees are $45 for regular service and $75 for expedited service, plus any courthouse fees.
+Courthouse fees for certified copies typically range from $20-$25 per document.
+Our basic research service fee is $45, plus any courthouse fees, such as certified records.
+This is usually $20-$25 per document.

 How long does retrieval take?

 Standard processing time is 7-10 business days.
-Expedited service reduces processing to 3-5 business days.
+Expedited service is available but is a custom process.
+Reach out to us if interested.
 Additional time may be needed for older records that require special handling or for records stored in off-site facilities.

 What information is needed to search?